 Mode: Indicates the Voice VLAN mode operation.
-You must disable MSTP feature before you enable Voice VLAN, to avoid the conflict of ingress filtering.
+Note: You must disable the MSTP feature before you enable Voice VLAN to avoid the conflict of ingress filtering.
+Otherwise, the Mode field is greyed out.
 Possible modes are:

 Enabled: Enable Voice VLAN mode operation.